Aircraft Accident Investigation (AAI)

 After receiving a solid foundation of investigative theory, case studies and practical application exercises are administered to replicate real-life scenarios as realistically as possible.

 Upon completion, students will receive a bloodborne pathogens training certification card (ICAO requirement), certificate of completion, thumb drive with all course material, note-taking binder, and forensic photography scale.
 This is a hands-on course.
 Attendees will learn by doing; preparing, examining evidence, determining causes, developing findings, and developing an accident report.
 You will also review several actual accident reports from various countries.
-You will learn the strengths and weaknesses of each sample report and thereby be better able to produce a quality report when you participate as part of an investigation board.
+You will learn the strengths and weaknesses of each sample report and thereby be better able to produce a quality report when you participate as part of an investigation board

 You will learn the process of investigation from initial actions and set up to how to investigate each area of specialty, systems, structures, engines, and operations.
 You will be introduced to the areas of aircraft performance and structures that contribute to aircraft accidents and how they can be identified.
 You will also learn about specialized areas of investigation such as fire, midair collision, and in-flight explosion.
 You will learn how the use of recording devices and simulation have enhanced and improved the process of finding accident causes.